ByteCampNZ/repo-scraper/README.rst

 RepoScraper
 ============

-Write a RESTful API which uses the GitHub scraper behind the scenes to sample projects and return results about language features.
+Write a REST API which uses the Python package ``codesurvey`` behind the scenes to sample git repositories and return results about language features.
 Uses OpenAPI 3.0 for documentation.

 Running
 -------